piyushpatel2005/gulp-angularjs/README.md

    Set up ngMock using ```bower install angular-mocks -S```

+   To run unit tests, write ```karma start karma.conf.js```.
+You should see "TOTAL: 12 SUCCESS" message.

    For End to End testing, first install protractor using

    ```npm install protractor -g```.
 Use ```sudo``` for Mac or Linux.